PetraOleum/2016-Notes/Advanced Genetics.markdown

 Both permissive and repressive markers on a given bit of chromatin.
 Capable of going either way very rapidly.

+##Next Generation Sequencing

+Andrew again.
+Start 9/5

+###Introduction to NGS

+Technically we're in the world of "third generation sequencing," but most don't have access to that yet.
+The number of human genomes sequenced per year has increased exponentially.
+The speed of sequencing has increased extremely fast, from labour intensive processes in the 1980's to the present automated sequencing.

+####In the beginning

+DNA polymerase was first described in 1955 (though the paper was rejected and was only published in 1958).
+In the 70's and early 80's, the DNA was chemically treated in four different ways to then run on a gel.
+You only got 50 bases tops after a huge amount of work.
+In the 80's and 90's we radio labelled each base.

+Then Sanger sequencing was created, using fluorescent di-deoxy sequencing.
+Sequences would be resolved on a gel or by an automated sequencing machine with a laser.
+The chemistry and technology only allowed a few hundred bases to be labelled in this way before you ran out of fluorescence.
+Gels were replaced with capillaries to reduce exposure to poly acrylamide gels.
+Regardless of method this was still shotgun sequencing with DNA fragments cloned into plasmids grown in bacteria.

+####Next gen idea

+Start with chomosomal DNA, shear DNA into small pieces of 200 to 500 nt.
+Add adaptors to fragment library, enrich and amplify library by PCR, and then sequence.

+The essence:

+* Library preparation
+* Cluster generation
+* Sequencing
+* Alignment and data analysis

 ##GAT1

 Lab partners: Britt and Pania